Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Performance evaluation setup

 We now discuss the techniques used to synthetically generate the set of measurement graphs $\pazocal G = (\pazocal V, \pazocal E)$, needed to evaluate the feasibility and effectiveness of our optimization model.
 We employ the same techniques that we use in our previous work for \gls{iab}-node placement and data-driven time-varying UE density model \cite{gemmi2023joint}.
 However, for completeness, we describe both of them in this paper.

 The parameter values that we use for the simulations are presented in Table. \ref{tab:parameters}.
-Apart from the frequency bands FR1 and FR2 of 5G-NR, the upper mid-band with frequency range spanning from 7 GHz to 24 GHz, also known as FR3, was introduced in \gls{3gpp} Release 16 and has emerged as a focus of interest in 6G networks \cite{10634041,kang2024cellular}.
+Apart from the frequency bands FR1 and FR2 of 5G-NR, the upper mid-band with frequency range spanning from 7 GHz to 24 GHz, also known as FR3, has recently emerged as a frequency range of interest for 6G networks \cite{10634041,kang2024cellular}.
 We analyze the results with an \gls{iab} network that operates at frequencies in the frequency range FR1 and FR3.
 One operates at 3.6 GHz in FR1 that is commonly used with bandwidth of 100 MHz.
 The other operates at 7 GHz, in FR3, with higher capacity (bandwidth of 400 MHz).